gopinathboyanapally/multi-vehicle-search-service/README.md

-# Todo Express Api
+# Multi Vehicle Search Api

-This is a REST api that does th CRUD operations for the Todo application.
+This is a REST api that will allow renters to find locations where they could store multiple vehicles

 ## Installation
-To install the Todo app in your local follow these steps:
+To install the api in your local follow these steps:

 1. Install NodeJS if its not already installed.
 You can install it by the `brew install node` command in your terminal (it can be on your root directory)